mark-curran/data-science-project-template/docs/docs/design/design.md

 Though a data science project can have the same phases (data exploration, model design,...) that one finds in any explanation of a DevOps or MLOps workflow, usually there are three distinct environments one works with.

 Given the different purposes of these environments, it makes sense to have different configurations to address them.
-In this project, each environment corresponds to a service within the [docker compose file](https://github.com/mark-curran/data-science-project-template/blob/main/docker-compose.yml).
+In this project, each environment corresponds to a different docker compose file.

 ### Local Development